TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- use pure color highlight shader when loading atlas

 - Add context tips as separate resource, just like hazards, portal-based

 - Fix miniatures not downloading!!!
 Both externally and through UDP